jonasiwnl/jonasiw.nl/README.md

 ## TODO

-- Formatting stuff
+- Add images and finish projects section
+- Add education section
 - Contact card should be in the footer
-- Add education section
 - Add a blog

 ## 🚀 Project Structure